notDroid/unity-rl/README.md

 ```
 Check `quickstart.ipynb` for a complete walkthrough.

-## **Usage**
+## **Architecture & Usage**

-**Organization**
+### **Organization**

 There are 2 main components:
-1. rlkit
+**1. rlkit**
   - rlkit contains algorithms (like ppo, sac), unity environments (with torchrl transforms), and other utility.

 ```python
 env = UnityEnv(name='Crawler', path=None, graphics=True, time_scale=1, seed=1)
 agent = PPOAgent('Crawler', 'conf1', 'run9')
 ```

-2. experiment runner
+**2. experiment runner**
   - I use hydra to manage configs for (environment, algorithm, config) tuples.
   - Experiment results are under experiments/, configs under configs/, and the code for the experiment runner has its entry point at run_experiment.py.
 ```bash
 python run_experiment.py -cn "config_name" +verbose=True +continue_=False run_name="run_name"
 ```

-Both have huggingface integration to upload/download models automatically at https://huggingface.co/notnotDroid/unity-rl (default).
+Both have huggingface integration to upload/download models, checkpoints, logs automatically at https://huggingface.co/notnotDroid/unity-rl (default).

 ### **Unity Environments**
 You can either use the built in unity environments or download them manually.
 The manual download ones look better and may be necessary if the unity registry is down.